OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 > !!!
 NOTE
 >
-> You can add `.razor` files in the main Orchard Core Web application, however adding `.razor` files in Orchard Core modules are not supported.
+> You can add `.razor` files in the main Orchard Core Web application, however adding `.razor` files in Orchard Core modules is not supported.
 For this reason, and to have maximum reusability of your razor components, always use the razor class library and add it as a reference to your Orchard Core Web project or Orchard Core module.

 - Create a Razor class library project `OCBlazorLib.csproj` and add it to the solution `BlazorCms`.